ArunGovindM10925/amfoss-tasks/README.md

 Works fine with my laptop though I face a bit of heating issues.

 task-1
-I did the task as per the resources as given in the PDF.
+I did the task as per the resources given in the PDF.

 task-2
 I googled about it.
 Did the task using the instructions given in wikiHow.